danjulio/lepton/ESP32/tCam-Mini/readme.md

 (image courtesy of Group Gets)

-Revision 4 of the PCB, along with FW 2.0, introduces a new hardware expansion port that can be used by an external micro-controller or single-board computer to communicate with tCam-Mini directly instead of using WiFi.
+Revision 4 of the PCB, along with FW 2.0 and beyond, introduces a new hardware expansion port that can be used by an external micro-controller or single-board computer to communicate with tCam-Mini directly instead of using WiFi.
 It also has an I2C expansion port that is currently unused, a USB-C connector and surface-mount LED.

 ### Firmware
 The "Firmware" directory contains a V4.0.2 Espressif ESP32 IDF project for tCam-Mini.
 You should be able to build and load it into a camera using the IDF commands (I still use "make program monitor").
 There are also a set of precompiled binaries in the "precompiled" sub-directory.
 You can use the Espressif tool and instructions found in the "programming" directory in parallel to this one to load those into a camera without having to build the project.

-Note: The precompiled firmware and Windows-based programming application can be downloaded directly from my [website](http://danjuliodesigns.com/products/tcam_mini.html) as well if you don't want to clone this entire repository.
+The precompiled firmware and Windows-based programming application can be downloaded directly from my [website](http://danjuliodesigns.com/products/tcam_mini.html) as well if you don't want to clone this entire repository.

+Cameras running FW 2.0 and beyond can also use the over-the-air update capability in the Desktop application to load new firmware files.

+#### FW 3.0 (8/6/2022)
+FW revison 3.0 is a major new release.
+It is designed to run on tCam-Mini and tCam-POE PCBs with Revison 3 silicon and 8 MB Flash memory).

+1. Support tCam-POE board
+2. Optimize flash reads for improved performance
+3. Added mDNS for camera discovery
+4. Changed model usage to support tCam-POE (model 2 is for tCam-Mini board, model 3 is for tCam-POE board)
+5. Added Interface Type flags to model number
+6. Add timeout to SPI slave read
+7. Blink error LED if SPI Slave fails
+8. Fix bug where unknown json command would crash camera

 #### FW 2.1 (2/5/2022)
 FW revision 2.1 fixes the following issues.
 It is designed to run on the tCam-Mini PCBs with Revision 3 silicon and 8 MB Flash memory (camera's built using Revision 1 silicon or less than 8 MB Flash memory should use FW revision 1.3).
 It fixes an issue where setting a password of less than 8 characters would brick the tCam-Mini (requiring reload of firmware using the Windows utility).